Spificus/Spificus.github.io/README.md

 # spificus.github.io
-Game Design Course Simply Coding

-This Repository is where I am demonstrating how to host a web game on Github for my JS game design students.
+A demo of HTML, CSS and JS skills.
+I built this simple photography website as part of a programming project for my Web Development class at UVU.